LOOKING FOR A LODGER

 Being clear about who you’re looking for will help you to decide the best place or places to advertise your room to let.
 Here are some popular options:

-Websites and apps like SpareRoom.co.uk and RoomBuddies.co.uk, or the specialist portal MondaytoFriday.com, are a great way to match people seeking a room to rent with live-in landlords like you who are looking for a lodger.
+Websites and apps like SpareRoom.co.uk and RoomBuddies.co.uk, or the specialist portal MondaytoFriday.com, can help match people seeking a room to rent with live-in landlords like you who are looking for a lodger.

-Most of these portals have useful filters which allow you to search for particularl demographics or types of lets sought.
+Most of these portals have useful filters which allow you to search for particular types of lets sought.

 Some of these sites charge, whilst others offer a basic service for free.

-Post your room to let on Facebook, Twitter or other social media that you use regularly, and ask your friends to share.
+Post your room to let on social media and ask your friends to share.
 Although the number of potential lodgers that this can reach is much lower than via the flatshare sites, finding a lodger this way has the advantage that they come pre-recommended through you network.

 The property section of Gumtree carries adverts for rooms to let and rooms sought throughout the UK.
-While the appearance of the dedicated portals has meant this is no longer as popular a way to find a lodger as it once was, it may give you access to a different demographic than the ones they attract.
+While the appearance of the dedicated portals has meant this is no longer as popular a way to find a lodger as it once was, it could be of help.

 There’s always a high demand for rooms to rent in towns and cities like Brighton, Oxford, Cambridge, Manchester, Bristol, Cardiff or Edinburgh which are popular destinations for students coming to the UK to learn English.
 Many ESOL (English as a Second or Other Language) schools keep registers of local people who offer rooms to rent to this type of student or can tell you which online portals they direct their students to when they’re looking for accommodation.